Aeonoi/rust-do/README.md

 * [X] 'list': Lists all the current todo items.
 * [ ] 'clear': Clears all todo items from the ``todo`` file.
 * [ ] 'revert': Reverts the last removal operation, restoring the most recently removed todo item.
 Will only work if a removal has occurred since the last revert.
+* [ ] 'revert <index>': Reverts the operation done with the index in the history log.
 * [ ] 'history': Loads the history indexed and tells what the operation and the string was

 Improved basic functionality.